 The Protection of Employees (Employers Insolvency) Act 1984 provides certain protections to employees when their employer becomes insolvent.
 The Insolvency Payments Scheme, which is governed by this legislation, is operated by the Department of Social Protection.

-The types of payments covered by the scheme include: arrears of pay, holiday pay, pay in lieu of notice, arrears due under an Employment Regulation Order (ERO) or Registered Employment Agreement (REA), certain pension contributions not paid into the employee’s pension scheme and payments due under employment legislation which are the subject of an award by a third party, such as a Rights Commissioner, the Employment Appeals Tribunal or the Labour Court and others.
+The types of payments covered by the scheme include: arrears of pay, holiday pay, pay in lieu of notice, arrears due under an Employment Regulation Order (ERO) or Registered Employment Agreement (REA), certain pension contributions not paid into the employee’s pension scheme and payments due under employment legislation which are the subject of an award by a third party, such as the Workplace Relations Commission and the Labour Court.